Chapter 7

 Geoffrey Crofte, Senior UX Lead Designer @ Foyer Group, shares more:

-“When you do usability testing or heuristic analysis, most of the experts forget about accessibility and usability of user interfaces because expert analysis has the imperfection of bringing the flaw and biases of the expert with it.
+“When you do usability testing or heuristic analysis, most of the experts forget about accessibility and usability of user interfaces because expert analysis has the imperfection of bringing the flaws and biases of the expert with it.
 Unfortunately, unless the experts are themselves impaired people, accessibility won’t be analyzed.

 Introducing accessibility in your heuristic analysis is a way to put your own biases to the side and work on an aspect of your design that’s usually forgotten.”